Posture

 Does poor posture cause pain?

-These habits are partly learnt and stored in your nervous system and muscle memory.
+Posture habits are learnt over time.
 That is why “just sit up straight” often fails.
-A better approach is to:
+A better plan makes change easier and repeatable.

-A posture assessment looks at what you do, what aggravates symptoms, and how your body responds to load.
-Your physiotherapist may:
+A posture check looks at what you do, what brings on symptoms, and how your body responds to load.
+Your physio may:

-• check your neck, thoracic spine, shoulders, hips, and breathing pattern,
+• check your neck, upper back, shoulders, hips and breathing pattern,

-• test movement control during tasks that matter to you,
+• watch how you move during tasks that matter to you,

-• measure strength and endurance of postural muscles,
+• test strength and endurance of postural muscles,

-• create a plan you can repeat at home and at work.
+• create a plan you can repeat at home and work.

 Who can benefit from posture assessment?

-Posture assessment may help people who spend long hours sitting, use screens often, drive regularly, lift at work, or notice repeated neck, upper back, or shoulder discomfort.
-It may also help growing teenagers, older adults with increasing stoop, and active people whose training or sport is affected by stiffness, poor control, or fatigue.
+Posture assessment may help people who sit for long periods, use screens often, drive regularly, lift at work, or have repeated neck, upper back or shoulder pain.
+It may also help teenagers, older adults with a growing stoop, and active people whose sport is limited by stiffness, poor control or fatigue.

 Key strategies that often help